Microbial Ecology

 All non-academic participants € 1680,-

 1 The course fee includes accommodation, all meals, course materials, coffee/tea, and water.
-It does not include beverages in the bar.
+It does not include snacks or beverages in the bar.

 PE&RC Cancellation Conditions